nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 **So, in other words:**

 > #### the `running` of the `while loop` will clash with the `false` command that is being `called` inside that same `while` loop?

+### ✅ chatgpt: Exactly!
+You’ve got it.

+#### The while loop is designed to continue running as long as a certain condition remains true.